Swift-peak-hosting-dev/Bryan-Snaily-CAD-Integration-NO-LONGER-UPDATEDed/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 If you haven't already, check out SnailyCAD at [https://snailycad.org/](https://snailycad.org/).
-Big thanks to Casper for developing this fantastic open-source CAD.
+Big thanks to Casper & The Team for developing this fantastic open-source CAD.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **<span style="color:red">Note: We can only provide support for QB Core or ESX default scripts and open-source configurations.
 If you have a PID script that is not open source, please contact the script owner, as we are unable to assist you with it.</span>**
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------